Data privacy for Partners

 1p Mobile Limited.

-As a Partner of Utility Warehouse, or when making an application to become a Partner, we may process personal information about you and your dependents, and other individuals whose personal information has been provided to us.
-The types of personal information we may process include, but are not limited to:
+As a Partner of Utility Warehouse, or when making an application to become a Partner, we will process personal data about you and if necessary your dependents, and other individuals whose personal data has been provided to us.
+The types of personal data we may process include, but are not limited to:

 Identification data – such as your name, gender, photograph, date of birth, driving licence details, staff member IDs.